-The risk factors disclosed in this section and in the accompanying prospectus supplement describe the principal risk factors of an investment in the notes.
+The risk factors disclosed in this section of this prospectus describe the principal risk factors of an investment in the notes.
 You should consider the following risk factors before you decide whether or not to purchase the notes.

 Some interests could have priority over the master trust trustee's interest in the receivables or the indenture trustee's interest in the COMT collateral certificate, which could cause delayed or reduced payments to you.